 - fresh herbs cilantro, basil, Thai basil, mint, or a mix

 - Sriracha or desired hot sauce

 - Blacken/char the garlic, onion (cut side down) and ginger on the stove.
-You can place the ginger directly over the flame if desired.
+You can place the ginger directly over the flame if desired, or in a pan.

 - Strain the broth into a pot through a fine mesh strainer lined with cheesecloth or muslin.
 Skim fat from the broth.
 You should have about 5 cups of broth.

 - Pour the broth back into your pressure cooker and immediately add the thinly sliced sirloin steak and rice noodles.
 Let cook for a few minutes.
-Serve beef pho with fresh garnishes, Sriracha and hoisin sauce if desired.
+Alternatively, you can turn the instant pot ON to the saute function to bring the broth to a low boil and then add the the thinly sliced sirloin steak and rice noodles.
+Watch it as everything will cook very quickly.
+Ladle into bowls and serve the beef pho with the fresh garnishes, Sriracha and hoisin sauce if desired.
 Enjoy!